 It is critical for any restaurant to create the perfect wine collection, due to the extensive number of types and flavors available.
 When formulating this selection, it must account for your menu items, customer base, and overall restaurant concept you're trying to cultivate.
 Ensure that these wine lists match both what style you are aiming towards as well as how seriously (or not) you plan on taking wines!

-There are four main types of wines: red wine, white wine, rosé wine, and sparkling wine.
+Wines come in a variety of flavors and colors, with four main types: red wine, white wine, rosé wine, and sparkling wine.

 This type comes from grapes that have been crushed and fermented, and the best ones come from France, Italy, and Spain.

 Depending on the type of red wine you choose for your restaurant menu, note that wines darker in color have increasingly more tannins, meaning they are dryer and more bitter.
-You can also opt for older wines since as they age they also have less tannins.
+You also have the option of choosing aged wines, as they typically contain fewer tannins over time.

-Red wine is best served at room temperature with meat dishes, pizzas, and pastas, as the tannins in it help break down proteins and fat, making for a more flavourful meal.
+Red wine is best served at room temperature with meat dishes, pizzas, and pasta, as the tannins in it help break down proteins and fat, making for a more flavourful meal.